Improving Your Tree's Structural Integrity

-Tree cable and bracing hardware is subject to the elements, and thus should be inspected annually.
-The normal movement of branches can cause cables and hardware to wear, reducing the load carrying abilities.
+Tree cabling and bracing hardware is subject to the elements and should be inspected annually.
+The normal movement of branches or trunks can cause cables and hardware to wear, reducing their load carrying abilities.
 Annual inspections are particularly important when a cable failure might result in property damage or personal injury.
-A visual inspection by a Certified Arborist is usually all that is necessary.
-A closer inspection can be made with subsequent prunings.
-The need for additional cables can be determined as the tree’s canopy continues to grow.